tidymodels/recipes/revdep/cran.md

 ## revdepcheck results

-We checked 29 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 38 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 3 new problems
  * We failed to check 0 packages

+Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* butcher
+  checking tests ...

+* caret
+  checking tests ...

+* MachineShop
+  checking examples ...
+ERROR